 The best way to find out is to apply.
 Visit www.ACCESS.wisconsin.gov to apply.
 FoodShare is available for most low-income families.
 So if you’re a family of 3 with a gross monthly income of $3,620 or less, you will probably qualify!

 How much can I get in FoodShare each month?

-The most that 1 person will get is $204/month, $374/month for a two-person household, and increases for larger size households.
+The most that you can receive is $250/month for one person, $374/month for a two-person household, and increases for larger size households.